danieldavidson/SecureCodingDojo-Wiki/Home.md

 Please review the wiki pages for information on compiling, deploying and enhancing this project.

 The Secure Coding Dojo is a platform for delivering secure coding training.
-While it provides two vulnerable training applications the training portal can be used in conjunction with other applications as well.
+While it provides a set of vulnerable training applications the training portal can be extended and used in conjunction with other applications as well.

-Vulnerable applications:
+Training applications:
 - "Insecure.Inc" is a Java site that demonstrates simple exploits based on SANS Top 25/OWASP Top 10
 - "Hacker's Den" is a Serverless application for more advanced users based on OWASP Top 10

-While training sites to teach application security concepts are not new, the target audience has traditionally been pen-testers and ethical hackers.
+- "Security Code Review 101" is a static web site that runs directly from the Dojo Github

 The Secure Coding Dojo is primarily intended as a delivery platform for developers and here's why:

 * The predefined lessons are based on the MITRE most dangerous software errors (also known as SANS 25) so the focus is on software errors rather than attack techniques
 * The predefined hacking challenges are created for entry level and keep the developers engaged